 My approach begins with materialistic presumptions that are similar to presumptions of science, chiefly that movements of and changes in bodies depend only on their material constitutions, their histories and the histories of their interactions.
 I presume that there is universal agreement among persons about the order of such events in time and about periods of time between events.
+Such presumptions provide a foundation of "objectivity" for discussion of such events.
+The presumptions are superseded in specific and limited ways in this project.

 Principles of freedom distinguish my materialism from scientific materialism.
-Science seems to be committed to a materialism where "theories of mechanics" (Newton's, Einstein's, statistical, quantum) and "mechanisms" (chemical, computational) are presumed to describe and control all movements of and changes in material bodies.
-Such commitments exclude freedom.
+Science seems to be committed to a materialism where "theories of mechanics" (e.g., Newton's, Einstein's, statistical, quantum) and "mechanisms" (e.g., chemical, computational) are presumed to describe and control all movements of and changes in material bodies.
+Such mechanical commitments exclude freedom.
 I hold to contrary principles, like those stated by Truesdell (p.
 424), that such commitments "reflect a failure to come to grips with the real complications of nature.
 Beyond the easiest and long-mastered special cases, nature is too intricate for any inclusive theory."

-I suggest that movements and changes of actual life - e.g., itching and scratching - confound theories of mechanics.
+I suggest that movements and changes of actual life -e.g., itching and scratching - confound all-inclusive theories of mechanics.
 While seated, I bend down and my right hand precisely scratches an itch on my left ankle, which lifts to meet the hand.
-I suggest that itching and scratching are produced in the spine and that the whole spine participates in such productions.
-I suggest that itching is needed to guide scratching.
-In contrast, no thought or "will" is needed, although thought or will may block movements when socially mandated.
+I suggest that such itching and scratching is produced in my spine through an exercise of freedom and that all the vertebra in my spine participate in such productions.
+Preening of birds provides a more pointed example.
+I suggest that the feeling of an itch is needed to guide scratching.
+In contrast, no thought or "will" is needed, although thought and will may block movements when socially mandated.
 Similarly, a visual goal guides walking movements of the body.
-I suggest that, while producing whole-body movements in their spines in actual time, animal bodies of birds, mammals and human beings exercise freedoms that are excluded from computational or mechanical theories of science.
+I suggest that, while producing whole-body movements in their spines in actual time, animal bodies of fish, birds, mammals and human beings exercise freedoms that are excluded from computational or mechanical theories of science.

-Second: detached time operates in imagination, a domain that is occupied by images (feelings, perceptions, memories, forms, plans, etc.).
-Some images are connected to actual events.
-Others are generated during fantasies that have no connection to actual life.
-In imagination, events can be slowed down, speeded up or skipped over in ways that are contrary to events in actual time.
+Second: detached time operates in imagination, a domain that is occupied by images (feelings, perceptions, memories, plans, theories, etc.).
+Some images are based on ongoing actual events.
+Others are generated through memory or during fantasies or other mental activities that have no connection to ongoing actual events.
+Imaginary events in fantasies can be slowed down, sped up or skipped over in ways that are impossible for events in actual time.
 In imagination, a clock can be reset to a start time and different alternatives can be constructed.
+Different persons will have different memories and fantasies; temporal variations in imaginary events (slowing, speeding, skipping over) are impossible to compare from person to person.